LVG77/git-logger/README.md

 Python package and CLI tool to log the historical versions of a file preserved in git repository to a DuckDB database.

+The package is influenced and inspired heavily by Simon Willison's [git-history](https://github.com/simonw/git-history) package.

 ## Installation

 Install this library using `pip`: